 What is a GUI?

-A GUI or a graphical user interface has become the standard for user-centred design in regards to software application development.
-Graphical user interfaces were developed to replace complex text based commands, and is a visual representation of communication.
-Allowing the user to easily interact and operate intuitively.
-It can be used to convey information through icons, buttons, menus, tabs and cursors.
+A GUI or a graphical user interface has become the standard for user-centred design in regard to software application development.
+They were developed to replace complex text-based commands and are a visual representation of communication.
+As a result, they allow users to easily interact and operate intuitively.
+As well as convey information through icons, buttons, menus, tabs and cursors.

 According to Britannica “the GUI is now the standard computer interface, and its components have themselves become unmistakable cultural artefacts.”